unicef-polymer/etools-upload/README.md

 1.  `label`: text to be displayed on top of the control
 2.  `uploadBtnLabel`: text to be displayed on the button, default is 'Upload file'
 3.  `accept`: accepted file types (Ex: ".doc,.docx,.pdf,.jpg,.png")
-4.  `file-url`: When a new file is uploaded and the upload has finished it holds the id of the file.
+4.  `fileUrl`: When a new file is uploaded and the upload has finished it holds the id of the file.
 After the id is saved on the entity for which the upload was made, it will hold the url to the file.
-5.  `upload-endpoint`: url for the upload
+5.  `uploadEndpoint`: url for the upload
 6.  `readonly`: can be used as html attribute or polymer property (Ex: readonly$="[[!permissions.allowEdit]]"), enable/disable upload control
 7.  `required`: can be used as html attribute or polymer property (Ex: required$="[[permissions.allowEdit]]"), specifies if control must be filled out
 8.  `auto-validate`: if set to true and control is required validate if control is set
-9.  `error-message`: custom text to be displayed on upload error
+9.  `errorMessage`: custom text to be displayed on upload error
 10. `auto-upload`: if `true` it automatically upload the file after selection. default is `true`.
 11. `endpointInfo`: can be used to set any other information needed by the upload online or offline.
 If endpointInfo.endpoint is specified , uploadEndpoint is no longer needed.